thery/grobner/README.md

 ## Building and installation instructions

-To instead build and install manually, do:
+To build and install manually, do:

 ``` shell
 git clone https://github.com/thery/grobner.git